sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 reveals information about that endpoint's attack surface.

-Finally, both the ISO-19770-2:2015 XML schema SWID definition and the CoSWID data definition allow for the construction of "infinite" tags with link item loops or tags that contain malicious content with the intent of creating non-deterministic states during validation or processing of those tags.
+Finally, both the ISO-19770-2:2015 XML schema SWID definition and the CoSWID CDDL specification allow for the construction of "infinite" tags with link item loops or tags that contain malicious content with the intent of creating non-deterministic states during validation or processing of those tags.
 While software providers are unlikely to do this, SWID/CoSWID tags can be created by any party and the SWID/CoSWID tags